aiman-al-masoud/deixiscript/docs/thesis/6-future-work.typ

 Before getting to the conclusions, we wish to dedicate part of the last chapter to discussing only some (of the many) possible improvements and extensions that could be made to the current version of Deixiscript.

-// We will then conclude the chapter by some brief general considerations about our work.

 == Possible Improvements

 We propose the addition of Syntactic and Semantic Compression facilities as possible improvements to the Deixiscript language.